dodoweg/miniECS/README.md

 ### Assigning Components to Entities

 To assign components to an existing entity, you can use the `assign(...components)` method of the `Entity` class.
-This method allows you to associate various components with the entity by passing them as nested objects.
+This method allows you to associate various components with the entity by passing them as nested objects or by using a function wrapper.

 Here's an example that demonstrates the usage of the `assign()` method: